 Various methods are employed to detect the unauthorized use of restrictive interventions.
 Regional center service coordinators conduct monthly contacts, face-to-face quarterly contacts and annual PCP meetings.
 Each of these activities offers the opportunity to discuss the services received by the recipient and the methods by which the services are given, including the use of any restrictive interventions.
 In addition, service coordinators conduct work site and home visits to observe the work and living environments of the individual and to observe the services being delivered.
 Quality assurance staff also conducts work site and home visits of a sample of waiver recipients to complete environmental QA reviews.
 During these reviews, the environment is reviewed for restrictions such as freedom of movement, privacy and free access to spending money.
 Provider staff is interviewed regarding their implementation of support plans and the use of any restrictive interventions.
 Any unauthorized use of restrictive interventions is immediately reported to both the service coordinator and provider agency management.
 Use of restrictive interventions is also reviewed during the provider certification process by QA staff.
-Unauthorized use of restrictive interventions.
+Unauthorized use of restrictive interventions can result in provider certification sanctions up to and including provider termination.

-Unauthorized and/or emergency use of restrictive interventions that have not gone through due process must be reported on the Division Denial of Rights (DOR) form within Harmony.
+Unauthorized and/or emergency use of restrictive interventions that have not gone through due process must be reported on the Division Denial of Rights (DOR) form within State's electronic documentation system.
 This form is reviewed by the regional center service coordinator, quality assurance staff, and Regional Center Manager.
-It is then reviewed by Aging and Disability Services Division (ADSD) Administration.
+It is then reviewed by ADSD Administration.
 Compiled DOR data is sent to the Commission on Behavioral Health, established per NRS 433, for review.
 The Commission may request specific DOR forms to review based on reported data.
 Regional Center Managers must attend meetings of the Commission on Behavioral Health to respond to questions and report activities to address rights denials.